klabranche/pytoh/README.md

 ### Debugging

-You can debug with both the browser and desktop version of Visual Studio Code with Codespaces.
+You can debug with the browser and desktop version of Visual Studio Code with Codespaces.

 #### Debugging console.py